 Corporate entrepreneurship: Driving growth for startups and companies

 In today's dynamic business environment, where innovation cycles are shorter than ever, established companies face a constant struggle to keep pace with agile startups.
+Understanding what corporate entrepreneurship is and how to implement it effectively has become essential for sustainable growth.

+The importance of corporate entrepreneurship cannot be overstated.
 While established companies need to find ways to stay ahead of the competition, startups are often at the forefront of innovation but don’t have the resources to achieve their goals fast enough.
-Corporate entrepreneurship, also known as intrapreneurship, emerges as a critical strategy to bridge this gap.
-It encourages established companies to act entrepreneurially, fostering a culture of innovation and risk-taking within their own structures.
+This creates a win-win relationship: established companies gain access to innovation, agility, and talent, while startups obtain resources, credibility, and market reach.

 Types of relationships between established businesses and startups